 The PHA will inform the family of the this housing at the time of the briefing.
-The PHA will also inform the family, both orally and in writing, that the family has the right to select any eligible unit available for lease and that the family is free to select a PHA-owned unit without any pressure or steering by the PHA.Special Housing Types [24 CFR 982 Subpart M]
+The PHA will also inform the family, both orally and in writing, that the family has the right to select any eligible unit available for lease and that the family is free to select a PHA-owned unit without any pressure or steering by the PHA.
+The PHA does not have any eligible PHA owned units available for leasing under the voucher program.

+Special Housing Types [24 CFR 982 Subpart M]